-- Robb Stark sleeps with Jeyne Westerling after finding out that his little brothers have supposedly died.
+- King Robb Stark sleeps with Jeyne Westerling after finding out that his little brothers have supposedly died.
 The next day he marries her to protect her honor.
 As his hand has already been promised as part of a political alliance, this doesn't end well for anyone.

 - In the Gears of War novels, this was how Marcus Fenix and Anya Stroud first hooked up some sixteen years prior to the first game.
 Both were already attracted to each other, but mutual hesitancy about a relationship(due to regs against an officer and an enlisted man being romantically involved) kept them from acting on it until after the battle of Aspho Fields.
 Marcus' best friend/surrogate brother Carlos and Anya's mother Helena were both killed in action, and after an awards ceremony a month later, Marcus and Anya were drunk and grief-stricken enough to say "the hell with it".
 They managed to stay together afterwards due to most of those who knew about it looking the other way(since Marcus was a war hero and Anya the daughter of one).